DNA TESTING FOR IMMIGRATION PURPOSES

-Once all of the samples and necessary documentation have been received, test results can be expected and available in 3-5 business days, depending on the testing scenario.
+Once all of the samples and necessary documentation have been received at the lab, test results can be expected and available in 3-5 business days, depending on the testing scenario.
 Initially, you will receive the test results by phone, fax or email then later by U.S. regular mail.

 The U.S. Government will only accepts results of the DNA test when they are sent directly from the laboratory performing the test.
 Therefore, our contracted laboratory will ship two notarized copies of the test results and the original photographs and documents to the USCIS office or U.S. Embassy directly.
 It is very important that the Petitioner communicate where the test results should go that is why we require a copy of the document that requests the DNA test so we have the information as to where to send the results.
 We will also provide a shipping air-bill number so that the Petitioner can track the results when they arrive at the USCIS or the embassy.
 The fees for this shipment is also included in the initial cost of the test paid.CALL US TODAY TO MAKE AN APPOINTMENT Broward: (954) 476-1818 — Dade: (786) 344-4647 — Palm Beach: (561) 430-2060 — Nationwide: (888) 623-7504